Because the most precious aspect of an olive (its oil) only comes forth when pressed.

 While I can't know for sure, accounts indicate that Korczak was never able to make peace with the betrayal of the Polish society he'd helped defend, revolutionize, and build.

 A handful of colleagues demonstrated their willingness to save him...but not the children whom he valued more than himself.

 Everything to which he'd devoted his life was being ripped apart and annihilated.

 The horrific circumstances rammed him into the wall of disillusionment again and again.

 He'd invested heart and soul into propelling society to a better place, using his fame to make his world more moral, caring, wiser, and compassionate.

-Yet it all ended with him carrying broken children in his own faltering arms while dragging his broken body past jeering countrymen into crate on wheels headed for a gas chamber.
+Yet it all ended with him carrying a broken children in his own faltering arms while dragging his broken body past jeering countrymen into a crate on wheels headed for a gas chamber.

 I'm not sure if he ever sensed the precious golden oil that managed to seep out of the olive press in which he found himself.